leagueplans/leagueplans.github.io/codec/README.md

 final case class A(f: Float, s: String, ds: Set[Double])

 object A {
-  given decoder: Decoder.Message[A] = Decoder.derived
+  given decoder: Decoder[A] = Decoder.derived
-  given encoder: Encoder.Message[A] = Encoder.derived
+  given encoder: Encoder[A] = Encoder.derived
 }

 final case class B(maybeA: Option[A])

 object B {
-  given decoder: Decoder.Message[B] = Decoder.derived
+  given decoder: Decoder[B] = Decoder.derived
-  given encoder: Encoder.Message[B] = Encoder.derived
+  given encoder: Encoder[B] = Encoder.derived
 }
 ```
 Note that if we did not define the decoder for `A`, then the compiler would fail to derive the decoder we tried to define for `B`.
-We have this restriction to limit the compilers ability to generate message-based encoders for types we wouldn't typically expect, such as the `Some` subtype for `Option`s.
+We have this restriction to limit the compilers ability to generate decoders for types we wouldn't typically expect, such as the `Some` subtype for `Option`s.
 The same restriction exists for the pair of encoders.

 #### Sums
 For a sum type `T` with subtypes `T1, ..., TN`, you can summon an `Encoder[T]` using `Encoder.derived` if the compiler can find, or derive itself, encoders with types `Encoder[T1], ..., Encoder[TN]`.
 Likewise for a `Decoder[T]`.